 We at the Paxton Water Department want to make certain that all of our customers are informed about their drinking water, and their water utility.
 We welcome any of our customers to attend the Water Board meetings which are held monthly.
-The dates, times, and locations are posted at the Town Hall (697 Pleasant Street) in Paxton.
+The dates, times, and locations are posted at the Town Hall (697 Pleasant Street) in Paxton and on the town's website.